boopathi011/to-do-reminder/kivy.md

 ## 📄 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code as long as you include the original copyright notice.

-## 🙏 Acknowledgements

 This application was built using the Kivy framework.
 For more information about Kivy, visit the [official Kivy website](https://kivy.org/).

 ---